 Climate Risk Management & FCA Compliance

-With climate risk being a substantial area of ongoing regulatory change, compliance teams will need to work with others to implement new rules, guidance and standards.
+Climate risk is a substantial area of ongoing regulatory change, so compliance teams will need to collaborate with others to implement new rules, guidance, and standards.

 The UK Financial Conduct Authority (FCA) and other regulators are working to ensure financial services firms in the jurisdiction meet both international obligations and the ethical expectations of the domestic electorate.